 So I write about these things.

 My children grew up in a largely white, middle class neighborhood, but they attended school in a large school district that had an urban feel and all the problems that go with urbanism.
 My white children were minorities in the high school they attended.
-They friends, and some of their best friends, were and are minorities.
+Their friends, and some of their best friends, were and are minorities.

 The gangster rap culture created a generation of white, middle class America that idolized the plight of black men in the hood.
 It’s a weird phenomenon to be sure.
 Just watch the Jamie Kennedy parody of a white rapper in Malibu’s Most Wanted.

-I am not willing to go so far as to say that this empathy is the result of gangster rap, but there may be connection.
-In a weird, twisted way, gangster rap that was idolized by white suburbanites might have helped create a generation of people more sensitive to racial prejudice than previous generations.
+I am not willing to go so far as to say that this empathy is the result of gangster rap, but there may be some connection.
+In a weird, twisted way, the gangster rap that was idolized by white suburbanites might have helped create a generation of people more sensitive to racial prejudice than previous generations.

 Maybe.
 But that is all the good I can say about gangster rap and the gangster rap attitude toward society, women and cops, and life itself.